Lizhen Tan

 "Stability of MX Nanoprecipitates in Ferritic Steels Under Thermal, Stress, and Ion Irradiation" Yutai Katoh, Lance Snead, Lizhen Tan, Gary Was, 16th International Conference on Fusion Reactor Materials (ICFRM-16) October 20-26, (2013)

-"Study of B2 and Laves Phase E volution in a Novel Ferr itic Steel under Ion Irradiation" Li He, Lizhen Tan, Ying Yang, Kumar Sridharan, MiNES (Materials in Nuclear Energy Systems) 2019 October 6-10, (2019)
+"Study of B2 and Laves Phase E volution in a Novel Ferr itic Steel under Ion Irradiation" Li He, Lizhen Tan, ying yang, Kumar Sridharan, MiNES (Materials in Nuclear Energy Systems) 2019 October 6-10, (2019)

 NSUF Articles: